 Call the Law Offices of Anidjar & Levine Today

-If you have been injured on the job in Duval County, FL, you need to act quickly because, in addition to the law’s mandate that you report any injuries to your employer within 30 days, you have only two years to file your claim.
-Reach out to the Law Offices of Anidjar & Levine at today 1-800-747-3733 to schedule your appointment.
+If you suffered injuries on the job in Duval County, FL, you need to act quickly because, in addition to the law’s mandate that you report any injuries to your employer within 30 days, you have only two years to file your claim.
+Reach out to the Law Offices of Anidjar & Levine today to schedule your appointment.